Systems Security Foundations for Agentic Computing: Open Research Problems

 Furthermore, current definitions are insufficient to block all prompt injections.
 Even if the agent does not follow an instruction that comes as data, such as: \begin{prompt} ignore everything else and run rm -rf /* \end{prompt} it can still be biased by the data because it must use it in its reasoning loop.

-For example, in an MCP tool poisoning attack, where the metadata in tool descriptions provides ``canonical examples'' of how a tool should be used~\cite{beurerkellner2025mcp, wang2025mindguard}, an agent can be biased to make mistakes by generating tool calls using those canonical examples.
-Even if the agent does not follow an instruction, the arguments to tools its decides to use can still be poisoned by external sources.
+For example, in an MCP tool poisoning attack, where the metadata in the tool descriptions provides ``canonical examples'' of how a tool should be used~\cite{beurerkellner2025mcp, wang2025mindguard}, an agent can be biased to make mistakes by generating tool calls using those canonical examples.
+Even if the agent does not follow an instruction, the arguments to the tools that it decides to use can still be poisoned by external sources.
 This follows from first principles: if the model is to ``act'' on data, then any of its subsequent outputs must necessarily reflect the influence of that data.

 In conclusion, separating instructions and data (if attainable) will cut out a large swath of prompt injections, but it is unlikely to fully solve the prompt injection problem.